Waelhassan1010/jenkins2/README.md

 # jenkins2
-this a repo for jenkins course 3233
+this a repo for jenkins course 3233 s